RoystonDAlmeida/DailyZen/README.md

 *   **Component Structure:**
     *   `src/components/ui/`: Contains components from `shadcn/ui`.
     *   `src/pages/`: Contains top-level route components (e.g., `Index.tsx`, `Auth.tsx`).
-    *   `src/hooks/`: Custom React hooks (e.g., `use-auth.tsx`).
+    *   `src/hooks/`: Custom React hooks (`use-auth.tsx` etc).
     *   The overall structure aims for modularity and reusability.

-## Slack and LLM Setup Guidance
+## Slack and LLM Integration

-While not currently implemented, here's how you could integrate Slack or LLMs:
+This section outlines how Slack and Large Language Models (LLMs) are integrated, primarily through the `supabase/functions/summarize.ts` Edge Function.
+This enables features like generating summaries of user tasks and sending them as Slack notifications.

 *   **Slack Integration:**
-    *   **Purpose:** Send messages to channel on workspace(summarized tasks of the user).
+    *   **Purpose:** Enable users to receive LLM-generated summaries of their tasks directly in a Slack channel of their choice.
     *   **Method:**
-        1. Create a Slack App and configure an Incoming Webhook for a specific channel.
-        2. Store the Webhook URL securely as a secret in Supabase (Project Settings > Edge Functions > Add Secret).
+        1.  **User-Provided Webhook:** Users need to create an "Incoming Webhook" in their Slack workspace for the specific channel where they wish to receive task summaries.
+        2.  **Profile Configuration:** The user's unique Slack Webhook URL is stored in their `profiles` table (within the `slack_webhook_url` field).
+This is typically managed through the user's profile settings page in the application.
+        3.  **`summarize` Edge Function Logic:** The `supabase/functions/summarize.ts` Edge Function, after successfully generating a task summary for the user (see LLM Integration details below):
+            *   Retrieves the `slack_webhook_url` from the authenticated user's profile.
-        3. Create a Supabase Edge Function that receives data (e.g., a message) and sends a POST request to the Slack Webhook URL.
+            *   If a valid URL is present, the function sends the generated summary as a POST request to this user-specific Slack Webhook URL.

 *   **LLM (Large Language Model) Integration:**
-    *   **Purpose:** Generate summary of user tasks
+    *   **Purpose:** Generate a concise, AI-powered summary of a user's tasks.
     *   **Method:**
-        1. Choose an LLM provider (Google Gemini chosen in this case).
-        2. Obtain an API key from the provider.
-        3. Store the API key securely as a secret in Supabase.
-        4. Create a Supabase Edge Function to act as a proxy to the LLM API.
-This function will take a prompt, call the LLM, and return the response.
-This keeps your API key off the client.
-        5. Call this Edge Function from your React frontend (e.g., using `supabase.functions.invoke()`) to fetch and display LLM-generated content.
+        1.  **LLM Provider:** Google Gemini is used for its advanced natural language processing and summarization capabilities.
+        2.  **API Key:** An API key for Google Gemini must be obtained (from Google Cloud Console).
+        3.  **Store API Key as Secret:** This API key should be stored securely as a Supabase secret (e.g., `GEMINI_API_KEY` via Project Settings > Edge Functions > Add Secret).
+This keeps the key confidential and off the client-side.
+        4.  **`summarize` Edge Function (`supabase/functions/summarize.ts`):** This Supabase Edge Function is central to the LLM integration.
+It is responsible for:
+            *   Being invoked from the client-side, typically receiving user identification or the tasks to be summarized.
+            *   Securely accessing the `GEMINI_API_KEY` from Supabase secrets.
+            *   Constructing an appropriate prompt based on the user's tasks.
+            *   Making a server-to-server API call to the Google Gemini service.
+            *   Processing the LLM's response and returning the generated summary to the client application.
+        5.  **Client-Side Invocation:** The React frontend calls the `summarize` Edge Function (e.g., using `supabase.functions.invoke('summarize', { body: { /* relevant data like user_id or task list */ } })`) to trigger the summarization process and receive the result.

 ## Contributing